Scanner Environment

 Azure DevOps

-All VM images available in Azure Pipelines for Microsoft-hosted agents already contain Java 11.
+All VM images available in Azure Pipelines for Microsoft-hosted agents already contain Java 17.
 There is no further action required.
-For self-hosted agents you must ensure that you are using Java 11 or 17.
-You can either modify your build pipeline to ensure that it runs with Java 11 or 17 by default, or override the JAVA_HOME
+For self-hosted agents, you must ensure that you are using Java 17.
+You can either modify your build pipeline to ensure that it runs with Java 17 by default, or override the JAVA_HOME environment variable just before running the analysis.

 Xamarin

-For the specific case of Xamarin, which only allows Java 8, you will need to specify a Java 8 path separately when invoking MSBuild (using, for example, XAMARIN_JAVA_HOME
+For the specific case of Xamarin, which only allows Java 8, you will need to specify a Java 8 path separately when invoking MSBuild (using, for example, XAMARIN_JAVA_HOME), and then leave the JAVA_HOME environment variable for the scanner only.

 $env:XAMARIN_JAVA_HOME=/path/to/java8